 The teacher and ECE will communicate with you in many ways throughout the school year, both formally and informally.
-At parent-teacher interviews and on the Communication of Learning (reports), your teacher will share information about your child's progress and achievement.
+At parent-teacher interviews and on report cards, your teacher will share information about your child's progress and achievement.
 Since you know your child best, you are also encouraged to share updates and connect with the educators throughout the school year.

-16. What before- and after-school programs are available?
+16. What before school and after school programs are available?

-These fee-based programs are run by a third-party child care provider at the school.
-Programming is offered from about 7:00 a.m. to 9:00 a.m., and 3:30 p.m. to 6:00 p.m.- although the exact times for this program may vary.
+Each February, we survey parents/guardians of Junior and Senior Kindergarten students for interest in a fee-based Before and After School program exclusively for kindergarten students.
+These programs are run by a third-party child care provider at the school.
+Programming is offered from about 7:00 a.m. to 9:00 a.m. and 3:30 to 6:00 p.m. - although the exact time for this program may vary.